scott-vsi/linking_examples/README.md

     ```

 1. `70f3c8c` won't work - [a la python import]<br/>
-    RE similar to the diamond linking problem; the dynamic linker (ld.so) won't reload libbase.so[.2] as it has already been loaded (i think)
+    RE similar to the diamond linking problem; the dynamic linker (ld.so) won't reload libbase.so[.2] as it has already been loaded
     ```
     p
       libd1.so -> libbase.so [duplicate] # linked against libbase.so.1 (under the SONAME of